 But in Solanas’ film, life triumphs over death, love over resentment, freedom over oppression, and desire over fear.

 The French-British sci-fi/action film, starring Christopher Lambert, Virginia Madsen, and Sean Connery, is the first sequel to the cult hit Highlander.

 It was filmed in different locations in Buenos Aires, such as Puerto Madero, the Abasto market, the Palacio de Agua Corriente in Villa Devoto, in the Medalla Milagrosa station of the E Line of the subway, and even in the Colón Theater, considered one of the theaters with the best acoustics in the world.
 The director has also found fascinating abandoned places, a few meters away from the city, which have served as the setting for the futuristic world of Highlander.

-At the time, it was the biggest film ever shot in Latin America.
+At the time, it was the biggest film ever shot in Latin America and stands today still as one of the best movies set in Buenos Aires.
 The curious thing is that part of the production initially believed that Argentina was a country full of jungle areas.
 Instead, they found a modern city and amazing locations.